awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.MajorVersionUpgrade.md

 **Tip**
 When you upgrade the major version of your cluster from 2\.x to 3\.x, the original cluster and the upgraded one both use the same `aurora-mysql` value for the `engine` attribute\.

-## Upgrading from Aurora MySQL 1\.x to 2\.x<a name="AuroraMySQL.Updates.MajorVersionUpgrade.1to2"></a>

- Upgrading the major version from 1\.x to 2\.x changes the `engine` attribute of the cluster from `aurora` to `aurora-mysql`\.
-Make sure to update any AWS CLI or API automation that you use with this cluster to account for the changed `engine` value\.

- If you have a MySQL 5\.6–compatible cluster and want to upgrade it to a MySQL–5\.7 compatible cluster, you can do so by running an upgrade process on the cluster itself\.
-This kind of upgrade is an *in\-place upgrade*, in contrast to upgrades that you do by creating a new cluster\.
-This technique keeps the same endpoint and other characteristics of the cluster\.
-The upgrade is relatively fast because it doesn't require copying all your data to a new cluster volume\.
-This stability helps to minimize any configuration changes in your applications\.
-It also helps to reduce the amount of testing for the upgraded cluster\.
-This is because the number of DB instances and their instance classes all stay the same\.

- The in\-place upgrade mechanism involves shutting down your DB cluster while the operation takes place\.
-Aurora performs a clean shutdown and completes outstanding operations such as transaction rollback and undo purge\.

- The in\-place upgrade is convenient, because it is simple to perform and minimizes configuration changes to associated applications\.
-For example, an in\-place upgrade preserves the endpoints and set of DB instances for your cluster\.
-However, the time needed for an in\-place upgrade can vary depending on the properties of your schema and how busy the cluster is\.
-Thus, depending on the needs for your cluster, you can choose between in\-place upgrade, snapshot restore as described in [Restoring from a DB cluster snapshot](aurora-restore-snapshot.md), or other upgrade techniques such as the one described in [Alternative blue\-green upgrade technique](#AuroraMySQL.UpgradingMajor.BlueGreen)\.

- If your cluster is running a version that's lower than 1\.22\.3, the upgrade might take longer\.
-This is because Aurora MySQL automatically performs an upgrade to 1\.22\.3 as a first step\.
-To minimize downtime during the major version upgrade, you can do an initial minor version upgrade to Aurora MySQL 1\.22\.3 in advance\.

 ## Planning a major version upgrade for an Aurora MySQL cluster<a name="AuroraMySQL.Upgrading.Planning"></a>